HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Sniper/Bow Knight: Bowrange +2 - Adds 2 extra range when attacking with a bow.
 - Falcoknight: Slayer - Grants unit's attacks effective damage against monsters.
 - Alm/Celica/Rogues: Locktouch - Allows unit to open chests and doors for free.
+- Certain boss characters: Pact - Negates HP cost for spells.
+Indicated on the first page of the unit's status screen.

 #Supports